 a.
-Prior to the consideration of any contract for services that is required to be submitted to the Board for approval, all agencies or institutions shall include in the agenda an opinion from legal counsel stating the proposed institution contract obligation is consistent with applicable rules and policies of the State Board of Education.
+Prior to the consideration of any contract for services that is required to be submitted to the Board for approval, all institutions or agencies shall include in the Business Affairs and Human Resources agenda an opinion from legal counsel stating the proposed institution-contract obligation is consistent with applicable rules and policies of the State Board of Education.
 The opinion statement shall include the name, address, and phone number of legal counsel.
 Contracts presented to the Board for consideration which do not contain this information shall be determined disapproved.
 Grants and those educational agreements designed for articulation or affiliation shall not be construed to be within the jurisdiction of this subsection unless a fiscal liability is created for the Board, its agencies or institutions.